Who Can Benefit From Tooth-Colored Fillings?

 Safe Amalgam Filling Removal

-To minimize our patients' exposure to mercury during the removal of an amalgam filling, we refer out to other offices that have specialized ventilation systems.
+To minimize our patients' exposure to mercury during the removal of an amalgam filling, our Nashville practice refers out to other offices that have specialized ventilation systems.
 When an amalgam filling is removed, it first has to be heated.
 This process can release mercury vapor, which warrants special equipment to filter the air and keep you safe from any mercury particles in the atmosphere.